Another Rout In The Stock Market, As Dow Drops More Than 1,000 Points

 The market is still trying to find its footing after Monday's huge meltdown, when the Dow fell 1,175 points — a one-day record.

+Wall Street has been on a roller coaster ride.
 On Tuesday, the market regained close to half of its deep Monday loss, but on Wednesday the market ended down again.

 At Thursday's opening bell, it bounced from positive to negative then headed down sharply.